elastic/elasticsearch-js/docs/examples/proxy/README.md

 between your frontend code and Elasticsearch if you don't have a more sophisticated backend in place yet.

-> **IMPORTANT:** this is not a production ready code & purely for demonstration purposes,
+> **IMPORTANT:** This is not a production ready code and it is only for demonstration purposes,
 > we make no guarantees on it's security and stability

 This project is designed to be deployed on [Vercel](https://vercel.com/), a cloud platform